woooferz/skarf/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: I question you want answered
+about: A question you want answered
 title: "[QUESTION]"
 labels: question
 assignees: woooferz